Temnospondyli: Postcranium

-The pectoral girdle comprised an unpaired interclavicle, paired clavicles, paired cleithra, and paired scapulocoracoids as with most other early tetrapods.
+The pectoral girdle comprised an unpaired interclavicle, paired clavicles, paired cleithra, and paired scapulae / scapulocoracoids as with most other early tetrapods.
 These elements differ widely in variation across temnospondyls, with such variation attributed to different lifestyles.
 The interclavicle and clavicles tend to be more lightly built in terrestrial taxa, with little to no ornamentation.
-In contrast, these elements are massively ossified in the aquatic stereospondyls and are well-ornamented in the same fashion as the skull.
+In contrast, these elements are massively ossified in the aquatic stereospondyls and are well ornamented in the same fashion as the skull.
 The cleithrum and scapulocoracoid is more developed in terrestrial taxa, and the coracoid tends not to ossify in aquatic forms such that there is only a much shorter scapula present.
-The pelvis comprises the ilium, ischium, and pubis, the last of which does not always ossify in aquatic forms.
+The pelvis comprises the ilium, ischium and pubis, the last of which does not always ossify in aquatic forms.
 The sutural contacts between elements may also be visible, even when all three ossify.
-The forelimb comprised the typical radius, ulna, humerus, and manus.
+The forelimb comprised the typical radius, ulna, humerus and manus.
 These bones are typically more developed with greater surface area for muscle attachment in taxa inferred to have been terrestrial.
 Many dissorophoids have long and slender limbs.
 Historically it has been thought that all temnospondyls had only four fingers, but this has been shown not to be true in at least a few stereospondyls (Metoposaurus, Paracyclotosaurus), and the paucity of complete manuses casts doubt on the sweeping characterization of a four-fingered manus as the predominant or plesiomorphic condition.
 At least in Metoposauridae, there are both taxa with four fingers and taxa with five.
-The hindlimb comprised the typical tibia, fibula, femur, and pes.
+The hindlimb comprised the typical tibia, fibula, femur and pes.
 Relative development is as with the forelimb.
 All temnospondyls with a known pes have five digits.

 Unlike modern amphibians, many temnospondyls are covered in small, closely packed scales.
 The undersides of most temnospondyls are covered in rows of large ventral plates.
 During early stages of development, they first have only small, rounded scales.
 Fossils show, as the animals grew, the scales on the undersides of their bodies developed into large, wide ventral plates.
 The plates overlap each other in a way that allows a wide range of flexibility.
 Later semiaquatic temnospondyls, such as trematosaurs and capitosaurs, have no evidence of scales.
 They may have lost scales to make movement easier under water or to allow cutaneous respiration, the absorption of oxygen through the skin.